 WARNING

-Incorrect handling of the spare wheel or compact spare wheel can result in loss of vehicle control, serious accidents or death.
+Incorrect handling of the spare wheel or compact spare wheel can result in loss of vehicle control, serious accidents, or death.

-Please read the introductory information and heed the Warnings and Notice ⇒ Introduction.
+Please read the introductory information and heed the Warnings and Notice ⇒

 Removing Hubcaps